hybridsjs/hybrids/docs/store/storage.md

 # Storage

-A model definition is connected to the data source with the cache mechanism attached to it.
-By default, the model definition uses memory storage attached to the persistent cache.
-You can define custom storage by the `[store.connect]` property in the model definition.
-The storage can synchronous (memory, localStorage, etc.), as well as asynchronous , like external APIs.
+Every model definition is connected to its storage.
+By default, the model definition uses memory attached to the persistent cache layer.
+You can define a custom storage by the `[store.connect]` property in the model definition.
+It can be synchronous (memory, localStorage, etc.), as well as asynchronous, like external APIs.

 ## Memory

-The `[store.connect]` not defined.
+The `[store.connect]` property is not defined.

 ### Singleton

-For the singleton model definition, the store always returns an instance of the model.
-It means that the model does not have to be initialized before the first usage.
+For a singleton, the memory storage always returns an instance of the model.
+It initializes new instance when model is accessed for the first time.
+On other hand, deleting the model resets values to defaults rather than removes the model instance from the memory.

 ```javascript
 const Globals = {